lfre94/my-project/data/README.md

 # Data
-Contains the file context.csv in folder 01_implicature_strenth
+Contains the data files and analysis scripts